What is Notice of Show Cause?

 For further information or advice regarding Show Cause.

-Please contact one of the Student Advocates at UNELife.
-We have Specialist Education Advocates who have experience in helping student through Show Cause determinations.
+Please get in touch with one of the Student Advocates at UNELife and we can help you through the process!
 You can reach out to us here.

 Remember: Deadlines are important – If you do not provide a written case within the advised response period, you will be excluded from your course.

 You are never alone at UNE.

 Student Success also has confidential counseling for students, you can find them here.